KDE/documentation-develop-kde-org/content/docs/getting-started/commandline.md

 parser.addPositionalArgument(QStringLiteral("file"), i18n("Document to open"));
 ```

 Later on, we start processing positional arguments, but only if there is one.
 Otherwise, we proceed as usual.
 In our case we can only open one file at a time, so only the first file is of interest to us.
-We call the openFile() function and feed it the URL of the file we want to open, whether it is a local file like $HOME/foo or a remote one like ftp.mydomain.com/bar.
-We use the overloaded form of QUrl::fromUserInput() in order to set the current path.
+We call the `openFileFromUrl()` function and feed it the URL of the file we want to open, whether it is a local file like "$HOME/foo" or a remote one like "ftp.mydomain.com/bar".
+We use the overloaded form of `QUrl::fromUserInput()` in order to set the current path.
 This is needed in order to work with relative paths like "../baz".

 ```c++
 if (parser.positionalArguments().count() > 0) {